What is Thyroid?

 The thyroid is an organ located in front of the trachea, below the area known as the Adam's apple.
-The thyroid is responsible for the regulation of many hormones in the body.
+The thyroid is responsible for regulating many hormones in the body.

-Medication, radioactive iodine treatment, one or more surgical methods can be used as goiter treatment.
+Drugs, radioactive iodine therapy, one or more surgical methods can be used as goiter treatment.
 If hormone deficiency is detected, hormone drugs are used.
 If hormone excess is detected, thyroid hormone suppressive drugs and radioactive iodine therapy are used.
+Thyroid hormone suppressive drugs are used as treatment for hyperthyroidism or, if more appropriate, radioactive iodine treatment is applied.
+Hormone drugs are used for the treatment of hypothyroidism.
+Hypothyroid cancers are divided into four types as papillary type, follicular type, modular type and analastic type.
+Different treatment methods are used for each.
+Papillary type thyroid is treated surgically.